Sonic Drive-In: 2000s

 In 2009, Sonic partnered with DonorsChoose.org on a collaborative effort, Limeades for Learning, the chain's first systemwide cause marketing initiative.
 Public school teachers request needed supplies and materials and Sonic customers vote on how to allocate over $500,000 each autumn.
 In the first seven years of the program, Sonic and its franchisees donated more than $6 million and impacted learning for more than 349,000 students nationwide.

 In September 2009, Omar Janjua joined the company as president of its restaurant operating subsidiary, Sonic Restaurants, Inc. and left in 2015.

 Despite growth into new markets outside their traditional footprint, the company was hit hard by the recession of 2008–2009.
 In 2009, the brand had multiple quarters of declines in same-store sales.
 Plans to bring Sonic to Alaska had not yet come to fruition.
 On October 26, 2015, Sonic opened its first Rhode Island location in Smithfield, reporting to have received 500 orders on its opening day.
 In the mid-2010s, the company began a refranchising effort and began to add to its numbers of stores again.

 2010s

-In January 2010, Sonic announced that they would begin switching to cage-free eggs, gestation crate-free pork, and chickens killed using controlled-atmosphere stunning methods instead of traditional shackling and water-stunning.
+In January 2010, Sonic announced that they would begin switching to battery cage-free eggs, gestation crate-free pork, and chickens killed using controlled-atmosphere stunning methods instead of traditional shackling and electrical stunning.
+The company has subsequently backtracked on these commitments and now faces public criticism.

-Sonic reformulated its soft-serve ice cream to meet the FDA guidelines that define what constitutes real ice cream and introduced Real Ice Cream on May 17, 2010.
+Sonic reformulated its soft-serve ice cream to meet the FDA standards of identity that define what constitutes real ice cream and introduced Real Ice Cream on May 17, 2010.
 Several new hot dog items were also introduced in June 2010 and February 2011.

 Craig Miller was hired as chief information officer in January 2012.
 In June 2010, Danielle Vona was hired as chief marketing officer.